Explore More

 Shelter 7 - Amenity

-Amenity Shelters are defined as larger covered picnic shelters having more than 2+ tables, power, restrooms and/or water access close at hand.
+Amenity Shelters are defined as covered picnic shelters having 2 or more tables, power, restrooms and/or water access close at hand.
 This shelter has a brick structure with a fireplace.

 While you may picnic at any of our parks for free, advanced reservations are strongly recommended to secure an area or shelter for your special occasions.
 Click the button below to go to the Park & Picnic Rentals page for information on rental times, rules, fees and other important guidelines you'll need to permit a shelter or host a special event!